 Is It Normal for an 11-Year-Old Boy to Fondle Himself?

 The other day, I walked into the bathroom and caught my 11-year-old son fondling his penis.
 Is this normal?
-I’ve heard that boys can go blind from this.
-Is that true? - Jane
+I remember the old warning about boys going blind from this.
+It's not true, is it? - Jane

 As kids mature physically and emotionally, they become increasingly curious about their sexuality and their own bodies.